OBWL Knowledge Base

 All players contracts are fully guaranteed, except for the rookie contracts signed by first-round draft picks, who have team option seasons in their Rookie Scale Contracts.

 If a player is released while under contract, the contract continues to count towards the salary cap of the team until either (a) The end of the contract or (b) The player is signed by another team.

 If a player retires, his contract will be removed automatically by the application.

 A contract year starts at the start of off-season Free Agency period each season.

-The contract term cannot exceed 6 year and yearly raises cannot exceed 10.5% of the contract's first year salary for players with Bird Rights.
-For players without Bird Rights, maximum term is five seasons and maximum raises 8 percent of the contract's first year salary.
+The contract term cannot exceed 6 year and yearly yearly changes in value cannot exceed 10.5% of the contract's prior year salary for players with Bird Rights.
+For players without Bird Rights, maximum term is five seasons and maximum change is 8 percent of the contract's prior year salary.